- Academic Affairs

 3. Performance Evaluation: The VPAA will assure that each School has in place approved written procedures for evaluating Adjunct Faculty performance on a regular schedule as required by USM Policy II-1.20.

-- Schools shall evaluate the teaching by Adjunct Faculty members in a manner that identifies high-level performance, according to the School’s standards.
+a.
+Schools shall evaluate the teaching by Adjunct Faculty members in a manner that identifies high-level performance, according to the School’s standards.

-- Evaluations shall be kept on record in a personnel file and shall be consulted when decisions about promotion, compensation, and any subsequent appointments are made.
+b.
+Evaluations shall be kept on record in a personnel file and shall be consulted when decisions about promotion, compensation, and any subsequent appointments are made.

 E. Appointment and Assignment